9yiyi9/Superconductive-low-coded-ML/README.md

 **[Data Cleaning/Pre-processing]:**

 User should follow the instructions on web and input values accordingly.
 After each method is applied, a new header for the dataset will be generated for user to review.
-Ignore the warinings on web if there is any and select the method you need.
+Ignore the warinings on web if there is any.

 - Convert Data Type: allows user to convert numerical column into strings or convert string columns into numerical columns.